treygilliland/PyScenes/README.md

 This library was very useful when I first started learning to make games with Python and its simplicity and ease of use is a great motivation for the project.

-The code for the scene-based OOP implementation comes from the Nerd Paradise blog pygame tutorial.
+The design for the scene-based OOP implementation comes from the Nerd Paradise blog pygame tutorial.
 See more [here](https://nerdparadise.com/programming/pygame/part7).